sohailsomani/soso-state/README.md

 It is much clearer that we have an application state with a single property and we get all of the features of the hand-written version, for free.

 **NOTE:** I am not at all married to this syntax.
-I dislike the lack of consistency.
+I feel there could be more consistency in the syntax for events, state viewing and state updating.